HigherOrderCO/FormCoreJS/README.md

 FormCoreJS
 ==========

 A pure JavaScript implementation of FormCore, a minimal proof language.
-It is the kernel of the [Formality](https://github.com/moonad/formality) language.
+It is the kernel of [Formality](https://github.com/moonad/formality).
 It compiles to ultra-fast JavaScript, Haskell.
 Other back-ends coming soon.

 Usage
 -----